Gospel of Pseudo-Matthew: Content

+Prefaces

-The narrative is prefaced by a series of letters between the early Church father Jerome and the Bishops Comatius and Heliodorus.
-In these letters the Bishops request that Jerome translate a "Hebrew volume, written by the hand of the most blessed Evangelist Matthew," concerning the birth of the virgin mother and the infancy of Jesus.
-Though the work is attributed to Jerome, it is unlikely that St. Jerome actually wrote or translated it: "no one who is acquainted with the style of Jerome's letters will think this one authentic."
+The narrative in its best-known form is prefaced by a series of letters between the early Church father Jerome and the Bishops Comatius and Heliodorus.
+In these letters the bishops request that Jerome translate a "Hebrew volume, written by the hand of the most blessed Evangelist Matthew," concerning the birth of the virgin mother and the infancy of Jesus.
+Though the work is attributed to Jerome, it is impossible that St. Jerome actually wrote or translated it: "no one who is acquainted with the style of Jerome's letters will think this one authentic."

-The author of the pseudo-Jerome letter claims he compiled and translated the work, taking care to "render it word for word, exactly as it is in the Hebrew, since it is asserted that it was composed by the holy Evangelist Matthew, and written at the head of his Gospel," though he expressed doubt as to their authenticity.
+The author of the pseudo-Jerome letter claims Jerome compiled and translated the work, taking care to "render it word for word, exactly as it is in the Hebrew, since it is asserted that it was composed by the holy Evangelist Matthew, and written at the head of his Gospel," though the letter acknowledges doubts as to their authenticity.

+The oldest forms of the work include a prologue closer to the Gospel of James where the writer pseudepigraphically claimed to be James, the brother of Jesus, instead.
+The apocryphal letters wherein Jerome approves of the work were added two centuries later, but apparently aided the popularity of the work by avoiding any condemnations of gospels attributed to James.

+Joseph and Mary's origins and family

-The first half of the narrative tells the story of St. Joachim and St. Anne, the parents of Mary; Joachim's sorrow and persecution on account of their lack of progeny, his exile and return to Anna with child, and the birth of Mary; her entering service as a temple virgin, her prayerful life and vow of chastity, and the choosing of Joseph as her husband and guardian upon her becoming too old to continue as a temple virgin; the Annunciation; Joseph's distress at finding her pregnant, and his eventual acceptance of her honesty; his and Mary's being tested in the temple, and the acceptance of the people in the temple of Mary's and Joseph's innocence.
+The first half of the narrative tells the story of St. Joachim and St. Anne, the parents of Mary; Joachim's sorrow and persecution on account of their lack of progeny, his exile and return to Anna with child, and the birth of Mary.
+Mary enters service as a temple virgin, lives a prayerful life and makes a vow of chastity.
+After she becomes too old to continue as a temple virgin, she chooses Joseph as her husband and guardian.
+The Annunciation of Jesus's birth is given; Joseph is distress at finding his wife pregnant, but eventually accepts her honesty.
+He and Mary are tested in the temple, and people there are convinced of Mary's and Joseph's innocence and that they had not broken vows of virginity.

-The content of the text is primarily an edited reproduction of the Gospel of James, followed by an account of the Flight into Egypt (it is not known on what this is based), and subsequently an edited reproduction of the Infancy Gospel of Thomas.
-Essentially, it is a fairly successful attempt to merge these texts into a single work.
-To its sources, the Gospel adds the first known mention of an ox and a donkey being present at the nativity of Jesus.
-The work also helped popularize the image of a very young Mary and relatively old Joseph from the Gospel of James.

-It had a strong influence in medieval thought, partly due to its inclusion in the Golden Legend.
-One of the consequences of this is the creation of derivative works, such as the Libellus de Nativitate Sanctae Mariae, which consists of just the early part of the text concerning the birth of Mary.
-Another text to be based on Pseudo Matthew is the Syriac Infancy Gospel, which includes many supernatural embellishments.